wireapp/wire-desktop/.github/issue_template.md

 If you have a feature request that affects Wire in general, was kindly ask you to file it at https://github.com/wireapp/wire/issues.
 Please direct feature requests specifically targeted at wire-desktop to our customer support at https://support.wire.com and/or social media channels.
 --->

-Wire version: <!-- Check the About dialog or run `wire-desktop --version` -->
+Wire version: <!-- Check the About dialog or run the app with `--version` flag -->
 Wire for web version: <!-- Check the About dialog -->
 Operating system: <!-- OS/distribution and version number -->
 Which antivirus software do you have installed: <!-- This helps us to find out if there are compatibility issues with antivirus software -->